Active Recall

 After reading a chapter, write a summary from memory or create a list of questions and answer them without looking at your notes.
 When reviewing flashcards, try to recall the answer before flipping the card.
 If you get stuck, review the material and try again later.

-Tips for Effective Active Recall
+What Are Some Tips for Effective Active Recall?

-Benefits of Active Recall
+What Are the Benefits of Active Recall?

 Combining Active Recall with Other Techniques

-Quotes on Active Recall & Learning
+What Are Some Inspiring Quotes About Active Recall & Learning?

 “Testing isn’t just a way to assess learning—it’s a way to create learning.” — Henry L. Roediger III